|

 expensive, but are highly effective against most types of

 algae.
-The chelated copper algaecides are very
+The chelated copper algaecides are

 cost-effective and are excellent in vinyl pools and for use